-Why Blue Monday is a 'load of rubbish'

 Blue Monday: Why it's a 'load of rubbish'

-Christmas is over, it's cold and dark outside and that summer holiday seems like a world away.
+Christmas is over, it's cold and dark outside and we're still in the middle of a global pandemic.

-Blue Monday - also known as the most depressing day of the year - has been trending on Twitter all day.
+Blue Monday - also known as the most depressing day of the year - has been trending on Twitter since the weekend.

+You might think it's relatable after the past year, but unsurprisingly, there's nothing scientific about it.

-Coined by psychologist Cliff Arnall in 2004, it falls on the third Monday in January every year.
+The name was reportedly coined by psychologist Cliff Arnall in 2004, it falls on the third Monday in January every year.

 He came up with it after a holiday company asked him for a "scientific formula" for the January blues.